 The laws of Rugby League state the balls shall be an oval air inflated ball. the outer cover to be leather or another material approved by the International Board.
 The dimensions of the ball shall be those approved by the International Board which are length 280mm to 300mm, width circumference of 610mm and a weight of 383g to 440g.
 Rugby League Officials suggest the balls are slightly flatter and more pointed than Rugby Union Balls

 Manufacturers spend thousands of pounds developing and producing balls that will hopefully grace the big stage.
 They spend even more on advertising and sponsoring players, clubs, leagues and National teams worldwide.
 Gilbert, Mitre and Webb Ellis are the three biggest rugby ball manufacturers in the world.
 Gilbert supply all of the home nations with their match and training balls.
 Mitre used to have the contract with Italy and Webb Ellis used to have the contract with Wales.
+Lusum however, have no marketing budget and produce the same quality rugby balls but are priced around 25% cheaper and as such the saving from no marketing budget is passed directly to grassroots rugby.

 Typical dimensions for rugby balls are as follows:-